Portfolio

 -

-I have also managed websites (including use of Squarespace, Wordpress and custom CMS) for organisations such as women’s mental health charity Wish, Lemon House Theatre, and St. Margaret’s House.
+I have also managed websites (including use of Squarespace, Wordpress and custom CMS) for organisations such as women’s mental health charity Wish, Lemon House Theatre, South East Action Learning, and St. Margaret’s House.

-This included regularly maintaining the websites, adding and archiving new/past events, and responding to customer comments.
+This included regularly maintaining the websites, adding and archiving new/past events, writing webpage copy and creating SEO strategies.

 During my role at Bishopsgate Institute, I worked with web developers to make the website more accessible and user friendly.
 To spotlight the organisation’s archive, I also created the editorial content for the site, with pieces including: